- What is PATH?

 - What is PATH Vaccine Solutions?

-PATH is an international organization that drives transformative innovation to save lives and improve health, especially among women and children.
+PATH is the leader in global health innovation.
+An international nonprofit organization, we save lives and improve health, especially among women and children.
 We accelerate innovation across five platforms—vaccines, drugs, diagnostics, devices, and system and service innovations—that harness our entrepreneurial insight, scientific and public health expertise, and passion for health equity.
 By mobilizing partners around the world, we take innovation to scale, working alongside countries primarily in Africa and Asia to tackle their greatest health needs.
 Together, we deliver measurable results that disrupt the cycle of poor health.

 Our mission is to improve the health of people around the world by advancing technologies, strengthening systems, and encouraging healthy behaviors.